Geoffrey Grimmett: Career and research

 Grimmett served as the IBM Research Fellow at New College, Oxford, from 1974 to 1976 before moving to the University of Bristol.
 He was appointed Professor of Mathematical Statistics at the University of Cambridge in 1992, becoming a fellow of Churchill College, Cambridge.
 He was Director of the Statistical Laboratory from 1994 to 2000, Head of the Department of Pure Mathematics and Mathematical Statistics (DPMMS) from 2002 to 2007, and is a trustee of the Rollo Davidson Prize.

-He served as the managing editor of the journal Probability Theory and Related Fields from 2000 to 2005, and was appointed managing editor of Probability Surveys in 2009.

-At a time of flowering of probabilistic methods in all branches of mathematics, Grimmett is one of the broadest probabilists of his generation, and unquestionably a leading figure in the subject on the world scene.
-He is particularly recognised for his achievements in the rigorous theory of disordered physical systems.
+Grimmett is particularly recognised for his achievements in the rigorous theory of disordered physical systems.
 Especially influential is his work on and around percolation theory, the contact model for stochastic spatial epidemics, and the random-cluster model, a class that includes the Ising/Potts models of ferromagnetism.
 His monograph on percolation is a standard work in a core area of probability, and is widely cited.
 His breadth within probability is emphasized by his important contributions to probabilistic combinatorics and probabilistic number theory.

 In October 2013 he was appointed Master of Downing College, Cambridge, succeeding Barry Everitt.
 He ended his term as Master on 30 September 2018, being replaced by Alan Bookbinder.

 He was appointed Chair of the Heilbronn Institute for Mathematical Research in September 2020.
+He was succeeded by Catherine Hobbs on September 1 2023.